 Cultivation: It is planted by seeds or cuttings

-Ecological function: This plant is planted for erosion control and soil improvement.
+Ecological function: This plant is planted for erosion control.
+Its leaves are used to enrich the soil.
 It is used as living fence, windbreak, shade tree and support for climbing plants.
 As it is fast growing, it is a good pioneer species for reforestation.
 Its flowers attract pollinators.

 Pollinator: Bees, sunbirds